Detection, fate, transport and uptake of chemicals

 Partner: Environment Agency

 Per/polyfluoroalkylated substances (PFAS) are a broad group of anthropogenic synthetic chemicals which are used for many products because of their unique properties, which has led to concerns regarding their emissions and environmental fate.
-However, little is known about their use, lifecycle and environmental occurrence.
-Wastewater treatment plants are considered significant sources of PFAS, but the processing and fate of these chemicals within WWTWs are unclear.
-The PhD aim is to investigate the role of wastewater treatment plants as sources of PFAS pollution in surface waters and their burden on river and estuarine environments.

 Image Rafael Georgious